ndanne/danne.in/README.md

 # danne.in
-this is Danne.in web site development code.
+This is Danne.in web site development code.
 This code contains JS and php.

+In this some other usefull files also avalible.
+What I practiced in JS.